Eduardo Rózsa-Flores: War

 At the start of the Croatian War of Independence, Rózsa-Flores – known then as Jorge Eduardo Rózsa – worked as a correspondent for the Barcelona newspaper La Vanguardia and the Spanish unit of the BBC World Service.
-He arrived in Yugoslavia in June 1991.
-While reporting on and witnessing the war there, his car was shot at.
+He arrived in Yugoslavia in June 1991, initially sympathetic to the Yugoslav cause.
+While reporting on and witnessing the war there, during which his car was shot at, he began seeing the Croats as the victims.

 In the autumn of 1991, he joined the Croatian National Guard in Osijek as its first foreign volunteer, and he took part in several battles in Slavonia, mostly defending Laslovo, where he set up the Croatian army's First International Unit.

 He later served as a commander of the special forces.
 He was wounded three times in battle and obtained the rank of colonel in 1993.
 Unconfirmed press reports have linked him to the deaths of two foreign journalists also in Croatia at that time, Swiss national Christian Würtenberg (who was in the First International Unit) and British photographer Paul Jenks.

 He was promoted to major and then to a colonel in the Croatian Army.
 He was officially demobilised on 31 July 1994.
+His wartime nickname in the Croatian War of Independence was "Chico".